quasarframework/quasar/docs/src/pages/vue-components/table.md

 <doc-example title="Virtual scroll and pagination" file="QTable/VirtscrollPagination" />

 The example below shows how virtual scroll can be used along with a sticky header.
 Notice the `virtual-scroll-sticky-start` prop which is set to the header height.
-Also note that this will NOT work in IE11 due to the lack of support for CSS prop "position" with value "sticky".

 <doc-example title="Virtual scroll with sticky header" file="QTable/VirtscrollSticky" />